Erioldoesdesign/Design_HOSS_PhD/paper-books-lecture- analysis/The-tragedy-of-the-commons.md

-This was not a paper but backgroun reading on the general tragedy of the commons.
+This was not a paper but background reading on the general tragedy of the commons.

 I think the key aspects to think of in terms of my research into designs and H-OSS is around the key issues of: Sharing in the commons, Ownership, Ego, Dominance, The concept of governance in design (or the absence of it).